Thund3r2h0ck/MicrosoftSentinelHomeLab/README.md

 <h3>Attaching an API Connector</h3>

-- In the Resource Group I have created, an API connection was deployed from the Training Lab Solution.
+- In the Resource Group that was created, an API connection was deployed from the Training Lab Solution.
 <img src='https://i.imgur.com/V7BGzxh.png'>

 - When clicking on the API Connection, clicked on <b>Edit API connection</b> under <b>General</b> and clicked authorized the API connection.